-The Foundation's contributions receivable as of August 31, 2023 and 2022 were \$45,614 and \$108,588, respectively, which are due from one donor.
+The Foundation's contributions receivable as of August 31, 2024 and 2023 were \$30,706 and \$45,615, respectively, which are due from two donors and one donor.
 All contributions receivable are due within the next 12 months.
-Management determined that all contributions receivable are fully collectible; therefore, no allowance for uncollectible accounts is considered necessary at August 31, 2023 and 2022.
+Management determined that all contributions receivable are fully collectible; therefore, no allowance for uncollectible accounts is considered necessary at August 31, 2024 and 2023.